NukaSpider/flynuka/RENDER_DEPLOYMENT.md

 # Render Deployment Guide for FlyNuka

-This guide will help you deploy your FlyNuka portfolio site to Render.
+This guide will help you deploy your FlyNuka portfolio site to Render as a Web Service.

 ## Prerequisites